 Before packing your check-in or carry-on luggage, the first thing you’ll want to do is check current airline and TSA (Transportation Security Administration) restrictions and requirements.
 If you’re going to get through the screening process or customs with ease, this is an absolute must!

-Packing Your Carry-On Bag
+#2 – How to Pack Your Carry-On Bag

 In addition to your carry-on, you’ll be allowed to bring one personal item such as a backpack or a large purse.
 This bag must fit underneath the airline’s seat.
 You can utilize this extra space to get all of your essentials on board with you.

-Packing Your Checked Bag (Optional)
+#3 – How to Pack Your Checked Bag (Optional)